ga-curriculum/dom-events/fundamentals/README.md

 });
 ```

 Return to your browser and open your DevTools.
-Click on the `<button id="like-button">` element in the browser.
+Click on the `button` element in the browser.
 You should see a message logged to the console: `'You clicked me!'` - congrats!
 You've built your first event listener!

 ## ❓ Review Questions